l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 Note that Luddites were not opposed to progress as such; the arguments brought forth against all criticism of Generative AI have similarities with the campaigns against Luddism.

+Further note that, somehow, GenAI and LLMs are almost always brought up as tools to reduce the staffing needs for employees and individual contributors; rarely for the CxO level.

 ### Systemic Action is needed